Makān (مَكَان) is the noun of place from the verb كَانَ (kāna, “to be”), which translates to (in Arabic and Farsi):

 In this process, we create spaces with infinite connections.
 We form and experience these spaces, Foucault argues, in “the epoch of simultaneity: we are in the epoch of juxtaposition, the epoch of the near and far, of the side-by-side, of the dispersed” in which “space takes for us the form of relations among sites.”
 Spaces, to use the words of Heidegger, “receive their being from locations and not from ‘space’” while place functions as a requirement for what he believes to be man’s plight: to dwell; to remain at peace in the fourfold: earth and sky, divinities and mortals.
 Each location is meaningful only in the context of the space that emerges from the interplay between being and becoming.

 To examine the question of where contributes to understanding the multilayered self, the spaces we create and the connections we form over the course of different time periods.
 It is the sense of place, “one of the most basic human dimensions of human experience—that close companion of the heart and mind, often subdued, yet potentially overwhelming,” according to Basso, that tempted me to trace spatial points in our everyday movements and its impact on our personal development.

 makanism was created to explore the spatial positioning of people and space in hopes of understanding those links while traveling in their worlds.
 If countless places host critical moments in our everyday lives, how do we think beyond the normative set of links between time, place, and people?
 Shari'ati: The Preoccupied Flâneur in Paris is the first project of makānism.
-Check back for more projects in the future.
+Check back for an upcoming project in New York.